 A copy of the proposed land use order and maps are available here.

 How can my contribution make a difference?

-Public comment is invited until Jan.
+Public comment was invited until Jan.
 15, 2018, on a proposal to increase the amount of Coastal Douglas-fir ecosystem protected on southeastern Vancouver Island and the Gulf Islands.

 Details of the Program: